There is no changing the world without first apprehending it.

 The two-year MA in Critical Studies program combines the study of critical theory with the practice of creative research, so students learn not only to critique but also to intervene, reimagine, and remake.
-The program is designed to help students develop modes of thinking, writing, and creating that cross disciplinary boundaries.
-Critical Studies investigates the role critical theory and critical pedagogy can play in transforming institutions and ideologies.

 Students are supported by faculty and mentors to present research at academic conferences and symposia, facilitate public talks and workshops, publish writing, and develop plans to continue their intellectual and cultural work upon graduation.